roshmadosh/azure-az900-notes/2_Architecture-and-Services/2.2_Compute-and-Networking-Services/README.md

 Azure VMs is an IaaS service that provides the ability to create virtual machines.

-**VM Scale Sets** allow for having multiple VMs that are configured the same, are load balanced, and are provisioned/de-provisioned according to demand (automatically or on a pre-configured schedule).
+**VM Scale Sets** allow you to create _and manage_ multiple VMs that are configured the same, are load balanced, and are provisioned/de-provisioned according to demand (automatically or on a pre-configured schedule).

 **VM Availability Sets** are groupings of VMs to promote high availability.
 The two ways it groups VMs are by
 - update domain: Group VMs so that every VM in the group can reboot at the same time during an update without compromising availability.
 Only one update domain would be rebooted at a time.